 Large file transfers: Most email systems, including college Gmail, limit the size of attachments, but Google Drive lets you share files of any sizes.

 Web Conferencing: Google Hangouts allows for web conferencing to take place with up to 15 participants.

 Google Workspace is accessible with any web browser, though some features only work with Google Chrome.

 Detailed Training Available for Using Google Drive and Apps

-File Recovery: Google Apps doesn't use Amherst College servers, so we have no way to examine the contents of your Google Drive or recover lost or accidentally deleted files.
+File Recovery: Google Workspace doesn't use Amherst College servers, so we have no way to examine the contents of your Google Drive or recover lost or accidentally deleted files.
 You can use Google Drive software on your Mac and Windows computers, and your Andoid and iOS devices, to automatically sync standard files with your online Google Drive.
 However, because you can't sync files that are in Google Docs format (see above), these files exist on your Google Drive only.
 If you want a backup of a Google Docs file, you need to use the Download function to create a copy on your computer.